ArielMobileLab/System/README.md

 This part is responsible for intervening in the simulator
 1) **Map Guide:** A feature that displays arrows and guide signs on the screen at the same time as running a simulator for the purpose of driving assistance.
 2) **Avatar Agent:** A feature that displays an AVATAR on the screen describing the passenger's feeling in the car.
+3) **Speedometer:** A feature that displays The Speed ​​measurement of the Ego Car.

 # 14. API adapter Unit

-This part is responsible for working with a couple of APIs on the global pipeline.
+This part works with a couple of APIs on the global pipeline.
 1) **Adapter:** Responsible for coordination between different types of APIs that give the same data (GPS for example) to use one global pipeline line in the system.